-The requesters' preferred channel for submitting a request to CFMWS was by email.
-This was the case for 11 requests (92 percent) received during the reporting period.
-Only one request was received via regular mail.
+The requesters' preferred channel for submitting a request to CFMWS was online.
+This was the case for two (2) requests (50 percent) received during the reporting period.
+One request was received by email, and another one via regular mail.

 2. Informal requests